hydroflame521/StateFarmClient/README.md

 # StateFarmClient
 Hack Client for Shell Shockers.
-Forked Code from ModPanel, Zertalious Aimbot, and Crackware v5
+Contains code from Zertalious Aimbot and JEHRO Panel, as well as custom code and modifications.

 https://discord.gg/UTqWuQ7nq8